AstroinformaticsAU/VersionControlTutorial/source/pages/2-viewing.rst

 The result should be something like this::

-    * 2983ead Add section "A New Hope" and appendix.tex. <Han Solo>
+    * 2983ead Add section "A New Hope" and appendix.tex. <G Lucas>
-    * ef5ca0a Add basic structure of master.tex. <Han Solo>
+    * ef5ca0a Add basic structure of master.tex. <G Lucas>

 To investigate all the different options for formatting your log output, try looking at the help for the ``log`` command::